1996 World Series: Game 1

-Game 1 and Game 2 were originally scheduled for Saturday, October 19 and Sunday, October 20, respectively.
+Game 1 and Game 2 were originally scheduled for Saturday, October 19, and Sunday, October 20.
 Rain on October 19, however, washed out Game 1.
 The schedule was moved back one day, with Game 1 and Game 2 rescheduled for October 20 and 21, and the Monday travel day eliminated.
 This was the first time weather resulted in a postponement since the 1986 World Series, where Game 7 was delayed one day due to inclement weather.

 The game was a matchup of league wins leaders.
 The Yankees sent out lefthander Andy Pettitte, who in only his second full season in the major leagues had won 21 games and made the American League All-Star Team.
 For the Braves went veteran John Smoltz, who won a career high 24 games and led the National League in strikeouts.

 Entering the World Series, Atlanta had completed a comeback from a 3–1 deficit and beaten the St. Louis Cardinals by a margin of 32–1 in the three previous games.
 They continued their offensive onslaught in Game One.

 In the second inning, rookie Braves outfielder Andruw Jones stepped to the plate with catcher Javy Lopez on base and two out.
 The 19-year-old native of Curaçao drove a full-count pitch over the left field fence to open the scoring.
 In doing this he broke the record held by Mickey Mantle of being the youngest player in World Series history to hit a home run in his first Series at-bat.

 One inning later, the defending champions broke the game open.
 Jeff Blauser and Marquis Grissom opened the top of the third with singles, and were moved into scoring position by a sacrifice bunt from Mark Lemke.
 Chipper Jones then singled to score the runners, advancing to second on a throw to the plate.
 While Fred McGriff batted, Jones stole third base and then scored himself when McGriff followed his single with one of his own.
 After issuing a walk to Lopez, Pettitte was pulled from the game with Yankees manager Joe Torre calling on Brian Boehringer to get out of the jam his team was in.